JeanExtreme002/FlightRadarAPI/python/README.md

 `flight_id` - The ID of the flight.
 Can be gotten from any other function that returns flight details.
 `file_type` - Either CSV or KML.
-`time` - The STD/scheduled time of deperature in UTC of the flight.
+`time` - The STD/scheduled time of deperature in UTC of the flight as a Unix timestamp.
 Putting an invalid time will return a blank document.

 ## Setting and getting Real-time Flight Tracker parameters:
 Set it by using the `set_flight_tracker_config(...)` method.
 It receives a `FlightTrackerConfig` dataclass instance, but